The Youngs of Rokeby

 NORFOLK ISLAND

-Reg Wright has written several articles for historical and genealogical journals and in addition to The Youngs of Rokeby, he had previously authored a detailed history of Norfolk Island and Van Diemens Land entitled The Forgotten Generation of Norfolk Island and Van Diemens Land which some 20 years since publication in 1986 has gained him some notoriety as an expert.
+Reg Wright wrote several articles for historical and genealogical journals and in addition to The Youngs of Rokeby and Their Friends he had previously authored a detailed history of Norfolk Island and Van Diemens Land in 1986 entitled The Forgotten Generation of Norfolk Island and Van Diemens Land which gained him some notoriety as an expert.
 Opting out of the workforce in 1996, Reg went back to University to firstly gain an MA (Hons) and then a PhD on Norfolk Island history.
-All of this has put him in good stead to be the guest speaker at a conference held in Hobart in December 2007 to commemorate the arrival of the Norfolk Islanders during which he talked about Major Foveaux, Lieutenant Governor of Norfolk Island 1800 – 1804.
+This put him in good stead to be the guest speaker at a conference held in Hobart in December 2007 to commemorate the arrival of the Norfolk Islanders during which he talked about Major Foveaux, Lieutenant Governor of Norfolk Island 1800 – 1804.
 Part of Reg’s discussion is found here.

 The Youngs of Rokeby and Their Friends

-If you are remotely interested in BELBIN genealogy then do try and get hold of Reg Wright’s book The Youngs of Rokeby and their Friends for it is positively stuffed with BELBINS.
-The problem is that this book was published privately in 1992 with a print run of some 200 copies, so is now difficult to obtain, unless perhaps you find a copy on AmazoneBay or AbeBooks or even perhaps Reg himself may still have a couple of copies left to sell.
+If you are remotely interested in Australian BELBIN genealogy then do try and get hold of Reg Wright’s book The Youngs of Rokeby and their Friends for it is positively stuffed with BELBINS.
+The problem is that this book was published privately in 1992 with a print run of just some 200 copies, so it is now very difficult to obtain, even as a second-hand copy.

-The book outlines the history of the YOUNG family who settled in the Droughty Point region of Rokeby, Tasmania and also discusses the families associated with the Youngs including the BELBIN family.
+The book outlines the history of the YOUNG family who settled in the Droughty Point region of Rokeby, Tasmania and also discusses the families associated with the Youngs including, of course, the BELBIN family.
 Whilst The Youngs of Rokeby is neither loaded with references to primary documents, nor purports to provide the final word as a complete genealogical record, it does recall incidents in the lives of the various families that will be unknown to the current generation.
-This information has been uncovered through many years of delving by a few descendants of the Youngs, or their “friends”.
+This information has been uncovered through many years of delving by a few descendants of the Youngs, and descendants of their “friends”.
 The reproduction of many letters sent to the Youngs during the 19th century, from the United Kingdom, Canada and the Australian goldfields, will be of particular interest.
-Additionally some 32 illustrations, a number of which are photographs taken during the 1870 – 1890 period have been included in the book.
+Additionally some 32 illustrations, a number of which are photographs taken during the period 1870-1890 have been included in the book.

-BELBINS need not be too downhearted if you cannot find a copy of this book, for Reg Wright has very generously consented to some of the key BELBIN chapters from it to be reproduced here on BelbinMania.
+BELBINS need not be too downhearted if they cannot find a copy of the book, for Reg Wright very generously consented to some of the key BELBIN chapters from it to be reproduced here on BelbinMania.
+Chapters 14, 15 and 16 are set out on the following pages.
 Click on the links below to view them.

 Chapter 16: JAMES BELBIN THE YOUNGER and WILLIAM BELBIN THE POLITICIAN